 Update: Packaged Mashed Potatoes

 After reader feedback, I decided to do a taste test on prepared mashed potatoes sold in supermarkets.
-Rather than the firefighters, due to the pandemic, I tried them on my “pod.” myself, my mother, my husband and my sister, hardly a scientific sampling but people who love and adore mashed potatoes.
+Rather than the firefighters, due to the pandemic, I tried them on my family.
+Hardly a scientific sampling but given our varying Irish heritages, we are people who love and adore mashed potatoes at a genetic level.
 I prepared a pot of my own recipe for Perfect Mashed Potatoes to compare against Simply Potatoes Classic Mashed Potatoes.
-I chose this brand as it had the least artificial ingredients and the lowest sodium.
+I chose this brand as it had the fewest artificial ingredients and the lowest sodium.